9 Tips to Make Your Home More Energy-Efficient

 5. Update Large Appliances

 The large appliances in your home can be a major drag on your energy bills if they are outdated.
 Take stock of the big stuff, like your refrigerator, washer, dryer, etc., and see if any of them need to be replaced.
+Outdated appliances and deteriorated surfaces are some signs it’s time to remodel your kitchen.

 In addition to making sure drafts, air leaks, and other things are taken care of, replacing outdated appliances with newer ENERGY STAR appliances can help make your home more energy-efficient.
 You can also consider updating your water heater with a tankless version that tends to last longer and also be more energy efficient.